Find out how to teach sequencing and processing skills to help close the achievement gap for socioeconomically disadvantaged students

 Otherwise, the focus for students might just be on getting the assignment done—the goal rather than the journey.
 In trying to help close the achievement gap, sequencing and processing skills are valuable parts of the journey.
 Students need to understand the connection between what teachers assign and what our goal is for them.
 Identifying and naming these goals makes the invisible thinking visible.

-Learn about more skills you can teach to help students in poverty:
+Learn about more skills you can teach to help socioeconomically disadvantaged students:

 - 3 Ways to Help Close the Achievement Gap with Problem-Solving Skills